What is the purpose of REACT?

-Because we believe that all people should be treated with dignity and should have the opportunity to learn, work, interact, and socialize in physically, emotionally and intellectually safe, respectful, and positive school environments, then it is our responsibility to promote a school climate consistent with these ideals.
+In support of the SCASD Inclusive Excellence Board Policy 100.1, the REACT team was created to advance the expectation that all people are treated with dignity and should have the opportunity to learn, work, interact, and socialize in physically, emotionally and intellectually safe, respectful, and positive school environments, then it is our responsibility to promote a school climate consistent with these ideals.

-The react team is working to implement the work of the International Institute of Restorative Practices and aims to integrate Restorative Circles in our school community in an intentional way.
+The REACT team implements the work of the International Institute of Restorative Practices and aims to integrate Restorative Circles in our school community in an intentional way.
 Circles are a practice that can be used to develop relationships; build community; or respond to wrongdoing, conflicts, and problems by giving people an opportunity to speak and listen to one another in an atmosphere of safety and decorum.

 What qualifies as an incident that could be reported to the react team?

 An incident that could be reviewed by the REACT team is one in which language and/or actions demonstrate bias against persons because of, but not limited to, their race, color, religion, ethnic or national origin, gender, age, disability, sexual orientation, gender identity, or gender expression.
 Some, but not all, bias incidents may also be considered harassment or bullying (for more information, review the State High anti-harassment/anti-bullying policy linked on this page).